Braulio E. Dujali: Barangays

 Cabay-angan is the second largest barangay, noted for its success in school sport competition.
 In Cabay-angan, Ayonayon, Valle and Diana are the most well known surnames in this place.

 Magupising is the nearest barangay in Tagum City.
 Majority of the population are Muslims.

 Tanglaw is the largest and the most populous barangay.
 It is noted for its park.
 The only barangay in the municipality that has a fully-roofed mini gym.
 Home of TNHS DBC, the most successful DBC in the municipality.
 It comprises 25% of the municipality's economy due to TADECO and other banana plantations that export products to other countries.
 The Davao Penal Colony (DAPECOL) is located here.

 New Casay was named after Casay, a major barangay (sometimes mistaken as a municipality by visitors) in the municipality of Anini-y, in Antique Province.

-New Casay celebrates 2 fiestas yearly, every 15th day of August (Sr. San Roque) and every 21st day of December (Nstra.
-Sra. de Guía) a thanksgiving for an abundance harvests from rice crops and bananas with in the barangay as their primary source of income.

-Most of the elders who ruled barangay New Casay really came from Casay and Anini-y, Antique which has been named after them.
-Obviously, they are also Antiqueños and speak Kinaray-a as their vernacular language.

-The community was located in the center of the baranggay and often mistaken by visitors as a subdivision because of its proper housing arrangement.

-In 1960's, New Casay was then a forest area, it was a tough terrain to settle in but because of the people who are highly motivated to make it a good place to live, slowly they made constant changes.

-One of those elders was Mr. Delfin Famarato.
+New Casay, a reserved and forest-rich place of DAPECOL.
+In the year 1947, a group of individuals from DAO, ANTIQUE; Mateo Palayon, Dioscoro Pahotahog, Santiago Tamondez, and Leopoldo Aleon came to own a lot.
+They cut the trees to clean-up the forest; they even called their friends and relatives to help them until the place were cleared.
+After which, they divided it among themselves claiming four hectares for each family.
+Majority of the first settlers came from Casay, Anini-y, Dao Antique which led them for naming the place New Casay because they considered the place a new community for them to establish.

+The commencement of the survey in that place took place on 1969.
+The survey of the Barangay site and the farm lot were done on April 20, 1971.

+In 1970 Mr. Melchor Avellon was appointed to be the Sitio Leader by Mr. Braulio Dujali-Brgy.
+Captain together with his councilors; Mr. Ramon Rodulfa, Bernabe Moquerio, Alfonso Gonzaga, Oscar Tamondez, Loreto Mendio and Florencio Gomez..

+Using shovel during Bayanihan System they started to develop the said Sitio by creating a small road going to the reserved lot where a school will rise.

+The school was officially opened on 1977 with two classrooms built in a chopped Anahaw wood, which served as wall and Cogon for the roof.
+It was started with only 40 students waiting for a teacher from the Department of Education Culture and Sports.
+To teach them, there were five volunteer-teachers living nearby; Mr. Ramon T. Rodulfa, Alicia M. Moquerio, Conception Gomez, Ernesto Q. Tamondez and Esther Q. Moquerio.
+Alternately, schedule of duty, they diligently taught the students until Mr. Meliton Pelaez, a teacher, sent by MECS assigned there in 1978.

+Mr. Melchor Avellon was replaced as Sitio leader by Ms. Fe Suansing as OIC Brgy.
+Captain in 1992.